This Is Your Life (American TV series): Notable guests

-One of the show's subjects was Rev. Kiyoshi Tanimoto, a survivor of the atomic bombing of Hiroshima.
+One of the show's subjects was Reverend Kiyoshi Tanimoto, a survivor of the atomic bombing of Hiroshima.
+Believing he was there for a news interview, Tanimoto was instead met with a highly dramatized depiction of the events including sound effects, dramatic music, and actual footage of the city being destroyed in the bombing, and asked to walk viewers through what happened.
 During the episode Edwards introduced Tanimoto to Robert A. Lewis, the co-pilot of the Enola Gay, the plane that dropped the bomb on Hiroshima.
-Hanna Bloch Kohner, a Holocaust survivor, was a subject on May 27, 1953.
+The episode would later be described as "[exemplifying] a number of the ways in which America comes to terms with...its responsibility for Hiroshima.
+The first of these ways is Disneyfication, the tendency to view Hiroshima as a dramatic spectacle, an exercise in special effects: the ticking clock, the rolling kettledrums, and the image of the mushroom cloud produce an emotional frisson, and little more than that."

-In February 1953, Lillian Roth, a "topflight torch singer of the Prohibition era" was the subject of the show, "cheerfully admit[ting] that she had been a hopeless drunk for 16 years before being rescued by Alcoholics Anonymous."
-Edwards described Roth's condition as "impending blindness, an inflamed sinus and a form of alcoholic insanity" and brought on a psychiatrist who had treated her, a brother-in-law "who had paid her bills" and several "glamorous foul-weather friends" such as Lita Grey Chaplin and Ruby Keeler.
+In February 1953, Lillian Roth, a "topflight torch singer of the Prohibition era" was the subject of the show, who "cheerfully admits that she had been a hopeless drunk for 16 years before being rescued by Alcoholics Anonymous."
+Edwards described Roth's condition as "impending blindness, an inflamed sinus, and a form of alcoholic insanity" and brought on a psychiatrist who had treated her, a brother-in-law "who had paid her bills", and several "glamorous foul-weather friends" such as Lita Grey Chaplin and Ruby Keeler.
 Roth's story became the basis of her 1954 autobiography and 1955 film adaption, I'll Cry Tomorrow, with Edwards appearing as himself.

+Hanna Bloch Kohner, a Holocaust survivor, was the subject on May 27, 1953.

-Kate Newcomb, a doctor who practiced in a "70-mile circle" around Woodruff, Wisconsin, was the subject of a 1954 episode, bringing attention to her "million pennies" drive to raise funds for a small community hospital; viewers of the episode donated over $112,000 in pennies.
+Kate Newcomb, a doctor who practiced in a "70-mile circle" around Woodruff, Wisconsin, was the subject of a 1954 episode, bringing attention to her "million pennies" drive to raise funds for a small community hospital; viewers of the episode donated more than $112,000 in pennies.